IVSOP/Rofi-Themer-old/README.md

 #### Empty entries:

 To leave something blank, use ;; or ;[]; in the case of lists.
-For now I do not consider if they are empty or not, the parser just skips them
+Be careful though, for now I allow applying empty options, and reading from them will (probably) result in "" at best, or a crash at worst.

 *******